gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-gaffer.md

-Gaffer is a graph database framework, it acts similarly to an interface providing a graph data structure on top of a chosen storage technology to enable storage of large graphs and traversal of it's nodes and edges.
+Gaffer is a graph database framework, it acts similarly to an interface providing a graph data structure on top of a chosen storage technology to enable storage of large graphs and traversal of it's entities and edges.
 In a nutshell Gaffer allows you to take data, convert it into a graph, store it in a database and then run queries and analytics on it.